Is Powerade Zero Bad for You? An Ingredient Analysis

 Powerade Zero is the zero-calorie version of the popular sports nutrition drink Powerade.
 The brand describes this product as containing "50% more electrolytes vs the leading sports drink."

-In this article we'll answer all of these questions and more, as we analyze the ingredients in Powerade Zero based on clinical studies to give our take on whether or not the popular sports drink is bad for you.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Powerade Zero to give our take on whether or not the popular sports drink is bad for you.

-We'll feature unsponsored customer reviews and compare Powerade Zero to other popular sports drinks to give our pick on which is healthier.
+We'll also compare Powerade Zero to other popular sports drinks to give our pick on which is healthier, as well as compare it to original Powerade.

 Ingredient Analysis